nevillejackson/Fortran/README.md

 # Fortran #
 This repository contains various Fortran programs and subroutine libraries useful in statistical analysis and quantitative genetics.
 Some are my own software and some are collected from the public domain.
-All are fre of copyright or other usage restrictions.
+All are free of copyright or other usage restrictions.

 ## ab ##
 The subdirectory _ab_ contains programs used in animal breeding calculations